mgcrea/benchmark-kaizoumark/_posts/2013-04-04-why-google-dropped-webkit.md

 If you take a look at the WebKit Team page, you realize that Google has 95 members, but only 36 reviewers, whereas 48 out of 59 Apple contributors are reviewers.

-More, the main architecture choices are still under Apple's hands, and they don't necessarily agree with Google: see for instance the different views on multi-process architecture also mentioned by Adam Barth (as a matter of fact, WebKit2 has introduced a multi-process architecture, but different from the one used in Chrome).
+More important, the main design choices are still under Apple's control, and they don't necessarily agree with Google: see for instance the different views on multi-process architecture also mentioned by Adam Barth (as a matter of fact, WebKit2 has introduced a multi-process architecture, but different from the one used in Chrome).

 At some point, Adam's team mates probably decided that it was time for them to kill the father …